 Data of the market

-For the next few years analysts estimate a double-digit growth (which in absolute terms could be around 120 GW by 2020).
-China is expected to have 40-50 GW installed per year until 2022, in order to reduce CO2 emissions in the country.
+For the next few years, analysts estimate significant growth (which in absolute value could be around 120 GW/year), led by China which should see 40-50 GW installed per year, also with a view to reducing CO2 emissions in the country.

 Solar as a real energy source